SAMRUDH27/aimoodscope/README.md

-To help highlight key features and benefits of your `MoodScape` app, here are some details you can consider:

 ### 1. **Purpose of MoodScape**
    - *Personalized Mood Visualization*: MoodScape helps users transform their daily emotions and thoughts into visually engaging art, making it a creative way to understand and reflect on their mood patterns.